craftweg/website/priv/posts/2019-01-01-weaknesses.md

 ---
 title: I do have weaknesses too
-excerpt: In this article I open myself up and talk about some of weaknesses that have been with me for a long time and that I'm currently trying to overcome.
+description: In this article I open myself up and talk about some of weaknesses that have been with me for a long time and that I'm currently trying to overcome.
 categories: [pedro, weaknesses, competitiveness, planning, assertiveness]
 ---